• Skip to primary navigation

 1. Black Box Testing

 This method focuses on the software functionality and how it will behave when given a particular input.
-The purpose of this testing is to check whether the software product is meeting the design specification.
-This method will not take into consideration the internal working of the software products.
+This testing aims to check whether the software product meets the design specification.
+This method will not consider the internal workings of the software products.
 It only checks that the system does what it is expected to do.

 Black Box Testing Techniques:

-A testing technique is used when the structure, processing, and algorithms within the application are not known to the tester.
-But Black Box testing technique is used where the tester has no access to the internal structure of the application.
+A testing technique is used when the application’s structure, processing, and algorithms are unknown to the tester.
+However, the Black Box testing technique is used where the tester cannot access the application’s internal structure.

 Black Box Testing Techniques list: